 If you are having difficulty feeding your family, you can apply for food stamps in Minnesota.
-Known as the Supplemental Nutrition Assistance Program (SNAP) provides funds for eligible individuals or families so they can purchase food.
-In the state of Minnesota, the Department of Human Services (DHS) administers the state level regulations and the U.S. Department of Agriculture (USDA) enforces federal regulations for foods stamps.
+Known as the Supplemental Nutrition Assistance Program (SNAP) provides funds for individuals or families that meet the program’s eligibility requirements so they can purchase food.
+In the state of Minnesota, the Department of Human Services (DHS) administers the state-level regulations and the U.S. Department of Agriculture (USDA) enforces federal regulations for food stamps.

 What do you need to apply for food stamps in Minnesota?

 When you fill out the food stamp application form, you will have to provide personal and financial information for each member of the household.
 For instance, you will have to provide your name, address and phone number on your application.
 As for financial information, you will have to provide your income, number of assets and other types of financial information needed to verify your eligibility.

 Also, when you sign up for food stamps in MN, you must make sure that the household members you include are members that purchase and prepare meals in the household.
 Other details that will be needed for the application are:

 - Income information from all qualifying household members.

 - A list of assets and their value.

 - Acceptable proof of citizenship or immigration status.